jklymak/contourfIssues/Readme.rst

    This is an example contourf PDF converted to png at 100 dpi to mimic what a screen would show.

+Note that this is just an issue with the PDF viewers.
+Adobe Acrobat has an option to turn off "Smooth line art", and doing so removes the anti-aliasing and hence the white lines at the contour boundaries.

 The same plot rendered by Matplotlib into a 100-dpi png does not have the extra whitish dashed lines around each contour